geetika-geets/Adjust-MCP-/README.md

 	5) Restart Claude Desktop
 	6) Once successfully connected, you can see adjust-copilot connected

-5) After the successful connection, open the chat and ask Claude about your Adjust account Performance
+5) After the successful connection, open the chat and ask Claude about your Adjust account Performance.
+Check the prompt example in prompt_example.txt